 - His and Hers (Alice Feeney) – book review

-- Dear Child (Romy Hausmann) – book review
+- The Frenchman (Jack Beaumont) – book review

 Robert Goodman is a book reviewer, former Ned Kelly Awards judge and institutionalised public servant based in Sydney.
 This and over 450 more book reviews can be found on his website Pile By the Bed.